syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>SelectRowCommand</p>
 </td>
 <td width="217">
-<p>Represents the command that selects the entire current row from a table in a `SfRichTextBoxAdv`.</p>
+<p>Represents the command that selects the entire current row from a table in `SfRichTextBoxAdv`.</p>
 </td>
 <td width="152">
 <p>NA</p>